I asked someone at AWS about some tips to speed up AWS S3 transfer speeds

 └ bar.txt

-Key (full path name) Value (file content)
+Key (full path name) Value (file contents)

-foo/bar.txt barReference site: Destroying the illusion of "folders" in Amazon S3 and revealing their reality | Developers.IO
+foo/bar.txt barReference site: Shattering the illusion of "folders" in Amazon S3 and revealing their true nature | Developers.IO

 tends to slow down the transfer speed.